-I am currently a graduate student at Rensselaer Polytechnic Institute (RPI) in Department of Material Science and Engineering.
-Prior to that, I did my B. Tech in Ceramic Engineering from Institute of Technology, Banaras Hindu University (IT-BHU).
+I recently finished my PhD in Materials Science from Rensselaer Polytechnic Institute (RPI).
+Prior to that, I did my B. Tech in Ceramic Engineering from Indian Institute of Technology, Banaras Hindu University (IIT-BHU).

-For my thesis, I have been working on understanding the effect of dopants and interfaces on transport properties (electrical and thermal conductivity) of semiconductor bulk and thin film materials.
-I also studied metal-semiconductor interfaces and tailored them for improving efficiency of thermoelectric devices made from semiconductor materials.
-At Intel, I worked on various projects to find thermal solutions for next generation Intel processors like a graphene-polymer composite for improved thermal conductivity and understanding the failure mechanism of metal-solder interface in processor assembly.
-Work done at Intel led to two publications and one patent has been submitted.
-At MPI, I worked on understanding the effect of dopant on nanoscale devices made from semiconductor material by studying transport properties at cryogenic temperatures.
+For my thesis, I have been working on understanding the effect of dopants and interfaces on transport properties (electrical and thermal conductivity) of semiconductor bulk and thin film materials for applications in thermoelectrics.
+I also studied metal-semiconductor interfaces and tailored them for improving efficiency of thermoelectric devices.
+I have also worked on various projects to find thermal solutions for next generation processors like a graphene-polymer composite for improved thermal conductivity and understanding the failure mechanism of metal-solder interface in processor assembly.
+Also, I worked on understanding the effect of dopant on nanoscale devices made from topological materials by studying transport properties at cryogenic temperatures.
 I also have extensive experience in various materials characterization tools like SEM-EDX, TEM, XPS, XRD, FTIR, SIMS, Raman and RBS, and data analysis.

 Research interest includes: